khulnasoft/khulnasoft/doc/dev/background-information/architecture/introducing_a_new_service.md

 ## When does introducing a new service make sense?

-Sourcegraph is composed of several smaller services (gitserver, searcher, symbols, etc.) and a single monolithic service (the frontend).
+Khulnasoft is composed of several smaller services (gitserver, searcher, symbols, etc.) and a single monolithic service (the frontend).

 When thinking of adding a new service, it is important to think through the following questions carefully: